Sweden are often seen as one of the dark horses of international competition, always being there or thereabouts and often posing a real threat.

 Two years later, they picked up the bronze medal at the 1952 Olympic Games.

 Sweden did not qualify for the 1954 World Cup, but they hosted the 1958 tournament.
-They were drawn into a group with Mexico, Hungary and Wales and professional players were once again allowed to represent the Swedish national team.
+They were drawn into a group with Mexico, Hungary and Wales, with professional players once again allowed to represent the national team.

-Sweden beat Mexico 3-0 and then Hungary 2-1 before drawing 0-0 with Wales, meaning they did enough to advance to the next round.
-In the quarter-finals, Sweden faced the USSR and won 2-0.
-A crowd of around 50,000 people watched Sweden beat West Germany 3-1 in the semi-final to set up a final date with Brazil.
+Sweden beat Mexico 3-0 and Hungary 2-1 before drawing 0-0 with Wales to advance to the quarter-final where they beat the USSR 2-0.
+A crowd of around 50,000 then watched Sweden see off West Germany 3-1 in the semi-final to set up a final date with Brazil.

-In the final, Sweden lost 5-2 to Brazil in front of around 52,000 people.
-Brazil honoured their opponents after winning their first ever World Cup title by sprinting around the field with a Swedish flag.
+Sweden lost 5-2 in the final to Brazil who honoured their opponents after winning their first ever World Cup by sprinting around the pitch with a Swedish flag.

-Sweden struggled in the next three decades, struggling to qualify for major tournaments and seldom going far in the tournaments they did manage to reach.
-At the 1974 World Cup, they were eliminated in the second round, but that was their best performance after 1958 until 1994.
+Sweden struggled in the next three decades, failing to qualify for major tournaments and seldom going far if they did.
+At the 1974 World Cup, they were eliminated in the second round, their best performance since 1958.

 Sweden and the 1994 World Cup